 Generally, when TDS is deducted from April to February, it is deposited either on or before the 7th of the following month.
 For instance, suppose TDS on brokerage is deducted on 15th April.
 In such a case, it has to be deposited either before or on 7th May.

-As per Section 197 of ITA, entities can claim a lower rate or a NIL tax of TDS certificate from Income Tax Department.
+As per Section 197 of ITA, entities can claim a lower rate or a NIL tax of TDS certificate from the Income Tax Department.
 However, one can avail such a certificate if the amount of TDS deducted is more than the total income tax liability in a given fiscal year.

 One must note that to claim nil tax or lower TDS rate, entities need to file Form 13 and submit it to the Assessing Officer either manually or online.
 Once the Assessing Officer is satisfied with the form, the application is processed, and the required certificate is issued.